-Since we spend around a third of our lives on a mattress, it is important for it to be environmentally friendly.
+Since we spend around a third of our lives on a mattress, make sure it’s environmentally friendly.
 Find a mattress that doesn’t use chemicals that are toxic to the environment.
-Latex, made from the sap of the rubber tree, is a natural sleeping surface, but be weary of brands that don’t use 100% natural latex.
+Latex, made from the sap of the rubber tree, is a natural sleeping surface, but be wary of brands that don’t use 100% natural latex.

 Looking to recycle your mattress?

 Organic cotton sheets are a great addition when thinking about sleeping environmentally friendly.
 They breathe well and weren’t farmed with harsh chemicals so you can rest easy knowing that you aren’t breathing in anything you don’t want from your sheets.

 An organic wool comforter is perfect for year-round use because of wool’s natural ability to regulate body temperature no matter if it is warm or cold.
 This allows your body to be relaxed and get better sleep all year long.

 While your mattress is what you’re sleeping on, there are eco-friendly options when it comes to your bed frame.
 Instead of purchasing one new, think about finding a used wood or metal bed frame.

 Look for materials that will be sturdy and hold up for years to come.
 If you want to buy new, consider investing in a bed frame made from recycled materials.
 The longer your bed frame lasts, the less you’re contributing to your carbon footprint.